 “Jon excels in the most powerful of all research methods, the power of observation.
 He is devoting his career to confirming his exceptional insights through objective clinical measures.
 I really believe he is a man ahead of his time and onto something very powerful.”

 Just as Mendel saw only what is now known to be a phenotype, he inferred the presence of something that must represent a genotype, since this was the most plausible explanation of the patterns of transmission that he was observing.

 JN similarly inferred or deduced (over 25 years ago) from what is now called Brain Typing the presence of something that must represent a genotype, since this was the most plausible explanation of the patterns that he was observing.

 JN discovered that for the mental, motor, and spatial skills to be regularly repeated by those of the same Brain Type, yet having different ages, sexes, and people groups (what are commonly and inappropriately referred to as “races”), it mandated a genetic basis.

-If you desire to know more specifically the empirical approach JN has developed over these many years for identifying each BT, refer to the BTI website for products and material.
+If you desire to know more about Brain Typing, specifically the empirical approach JN has developed over these many years for identifying each BT, refer to the BTI website for products and material.